Virtually free-by-cyclic groups: Introduction

 \subsection{Acknowledgements}

 This work has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 850930).

 The authors are grateful to Ismael Morales for pointing out the work of Peterson--Thom.
-They are also grateful to Jack Button, John Mackay, Alan Logan, Henry Wilton, and Daniel Woodhouse for their comments on the previous version of this article.
+They are also grateful to Jack Button, John Mackay, Alan Logan, Henry Wilton, and Daniel Woodhouse for their comments on the previous version of this article. {They would also like to thank the anonymous referee for the many helpful comments, especially for pointing out a simpler version of \cref{betti_extension} which is explained in \cref{simplification}.}